 Donna lives in Omaha, NE, with Tracy, her husband of 21 years, and their dog, Jasper.
 Donna loves being outside in nature, gazing at the stars with her telescope and spending time on self-improvement.
 When not running her business and seeing her beloved patients, she can be found in her hammock devouring classical Chinese medicine texts, or tapping away on the computer, writing her life story.

-Lori J. Holland is a Licensed Acupuncturist, L.Ac,in the states of Nebraska and Pennsylvania.
-She is a Diplomat of Oriental Medicine, certified by the National Certification Commission for Acupuncture and Oriental Medicine in Acupuncture, Foundations of Chinese Medicine, Herbalism, and Biomedicine.
+Lori J. Holland is a Diplomate of Oriental Medicine (Dipl.O.M.), certified by the National Certification Commission for Acupuncture and Oriental Medicine in Acupuncture (NCCAOM.org).
 She received her Master’s Degree in Oriental Medicine from the Florida College of Integrative Medicine and her Bachelor’s Degree in English Literature from Chestnut Hill College.
 Lori is certified in Balance Method Acupuncture, Tui-Na and Aromatherapy.
 Her specialites include: internal medicine, emotional health, facial rejuvenation, Qi Gong and essential oils.
+Lori J. Holland is a Licensed Acupuncturist (L.Ac) in the states of Nebraska and Pennsylvania.

 In her spare time, Lori can be found riding her bike or hiking.
 When the weather isn’t optimal, she is reading, spending time with loved ones, and engaging her brain in everything that catches her interest.